drishabh/Flair_compiler/README.md

  3) Import is enabled now.
 The syntax is defined in the grammar and some test cases (main_test_A.flr)  portray the correct semantics.
-    Import enables the user to imort the main function and all the definitions. **NEW**
+    Import enables the user to import the main function and all the definitions. **NEW**

 Currently working on:
 	- Choosing register for code gen using 'get register' and